-See How Justin Bieber, Sofia Richie, Victoria Beckham and More Stars Are Spending Their New Year's Eve
+See How Justin Bieber, Sofia Richie, Victoria Beckham and More Stars Celebrated New Year's Eve

-From Donald Trump's eyebrow-raising first year in office to Selena Gomez and Justin Biebers out-of-nowhere reconciliation and Scott Disick's unlikely relationship with Lionel Richie's teenage daughter Sofia Richie celebrities have kept us all on our toes for the past year.
+From Donald Trump's eyebrow-raising first year in office to Selena Gomez and Justin Bieber's out-of-nowhere reconciliation and Scott Disick's unlikely relationship with Lionel Richie's teenage daughter Sofia Richie, celebrities have kept us all on our toes for the past year.

 There is no doubt that 2017 has been a rollercoaster of a year that many the A-listers, B-listers and even C-listers are spending the epic party night of NYE toasting to the future and sending the last year packing.